Greene plans to file articles of impeachment against Biden

 “There’s never any consequences for anyone in the federal government when regular American citizens face consequences all the time, and I’m introducing these articles because this is what people are demanding,” Greene said.

-Mayorkas has faced intense criticism from many Republicans over the situation at the southern border, which has experienced a record number of migrant crossings in recent months.
-House Majority Whip Tom Emmer (R-Minn.) called for Mayorkas to be impeached last week.
+Mayorkas has faced intense criticism from many Republicans over the situation at the southern border, which experienced a record number of migrant crossings in recent months.
+House Majority Whip Tom Emmer (R-Minn.) called for Mayorkas’s impeachment last week.

 Greene alleges Wray and Garland have turned the FBI and Justice Department into Biden’s “personal police force” to prosecute the administration’s political opponents.
 She claimed that those who participated in the Jan.
 6, 2021, insurrection were mostly peaceful, but Garland has still pursued them.
 A bipartisan Senate report found last year that seven people died related to the attack on the Capitol that day.

-Greene said Wray prioritizes his own party above performing his job; she identified Wray as a Democrat, but he is a Republican.
-He has been director of the FBI since August 2017, nominated by former President Trump.
+Greene said Wray prioritizes his own party above performing his job, wrongly identifying the Republican Wray as a Democrat.
+He has been director of the FBI since August 2017 and was nominated by former President Trump.

 She said she is filing impeachment articles against Graves, the U.S. attorney, over his prosecutions of Jan.
 6 defendants, which she said have continued while he has declined to prosecute 67 percent of people arrested by Washington, D.C., police last year.